WalletScrutiny/WalletScrutinyCom/_android/com.exchange.hotxapp.md

 - We tried registering on the website and on the app but it never gave the confirmation email.
 - Access to the terms and conditions was restricted and needed a login and a password.
 - Until these issues are fixed, we cannot make a verdict for this app.
+- We sent a [tweet](https://twitter.com/BitcoinWalletz/status/1735850887304937960) to the potential twitter account for the exchange.
+- We also checked their Fintrac MSB license number M22381317, which points to Metasigns, Inc. The homepage is: themetasigns.com.
+- We also sent them an email.
+Most exchanges keep the private keys of its users and suspect that this service does the same.
+With no indication that the private keys are provided to the users, we will mark this as **custodial** until new information arises.